dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 $ContainerGroupArguments
 ```

-## Step 7 - Deploy Your container, Review and Test
+## Step 7 - Deploy Your Container, Review and Test

 You are ready to deploy your new Azure container group by running the `New-AzContainerGroup` command.
 Since it has a `Debug` flag in the arguments, you will need to confirm the execution.
 Review the debug output in yellow for an interesting peek under the hood of Azure.